 Chef Bourdain began his culinary career with a summer job as a dishwasher in Provincetown, MA while attending Vassar College.
 By the end of the summer, he had been reassigned to a cooking station and realized he would need more refined skills to keep up with the other cooks.
-He subsequently enrolled at The Culinary Institute of America and graduated in 1978.
+He subsequently enrolled at the CIA and graduated in 1978.
 Afterwards he spent more than two decades working in professional kitchens, including the Rainbow Room, The Supper Club, Coco Pazzo Teatro, and Les Halles.
 His best-selling memoir, Kitchen Confidential: Adventures in the Culinary Underbelly, stemmed from an article he’d written for New Yorker magazine about life behind the scenes in restaurant kitchens.

 He returned to the CIA campus in May 2001 to tape a segment for A Cook’s Tour that featured the places that shaped his career.
 Chef Bourdain is the author of The Nasty Bits, Bone in the Throat, Gone Bamboo, and Typhoid Mary: An Urban Historical, a book that offers a view of kitchen life a century ago.
 He co-authored Anthony Bourdain’s Les Halles Cookbook with the restaurant’s proprietor, Phillipe Lajaunie, plus Medium Raw: A Bloody Valentine to the World of Food and the People Who Cook, a sequel to Kitchen Confidential, and No Reservations: Around the World on an Empty Stomach, a companion book to the television series that aired for nine seasons on the Travel Channel.